peterbanda/coel/README.md

 Besides chemical reaction networks, COEL provides a unified and extendible environment for the definition and manipulation of complex Boolean and real-valued networks.

 COEL framework is built on Grails, Spring, Hibernate, and GridGain technology stack.

+A paper summarizing COEL's functionality and architecture can be found [here](http://arxiv.org/abs/1407.4027).

+If you wish to collaborate in the develepment of this project contact me at `banda@pdx.edu`.